alibeknakhimov/Smart-Parking-Access/README.md

 * Full working deployment: **tested hardware, AI tracking, and mobile app in store**.
 * Clear data flow: user → cloud → edge module → gate.

+---

+⚠️ **Important:** Firebase credentials and YOLO model files are not stored in this repo.
+Follow [`docs/SETUP.md`](docs/SETUP.md) to configure your local environment.